KIRENGAKENNY01/Goal-Getter/README.md

-This is a to do app where you can plan your things based on categories such as Work
+This is a schedule planner  where you can plan your things based on categories such as Work
 Personal
 Important